All posts in ASP.NET Core Tag Helpers series:

-This is one of the features that I like the most about TagHelpers.
-It saves me time to reference all or multiple files from specific folder and its children subfolders.
+Referencing multiple files is one of the features that I like the most about TagHelpers.
+It saves me time to reference all or multiple files from a particular folder and its children sub folders.

-Now, lets see what happens when I use asp-src-include TagHelper to reference multiple files from my About.cshtml view:
+Now, let us see what happens when I use asp-src-include TagHelper to reference multiple files from my About.cshtml view:

 Now when I run the app and I inspect the contents of the page:

 Sweet!
-I don’t have to manually reference files, one by one.
+I don’t have to reference files, one by one manually.
 I can use glob patterns and reference multiple folders and also exclude some of them as well.

 Now the output is:

-I got all js files from about folder with exclusion of a folder.
-With only one script tag we manage to gerate so much HTML.
+I got all js files from about folder with the exclusion of a folder.
+With only one script tag we manage to generate so much HTML.
 Say goodbye to gulp, grunt or whatever you used to reference your JS files from HTML!

-This makes me really happy, because that is yet another thing I’m not gonna miss when not developing Angular / React applications in favour of developing with ASP.NET Core MVC.
+All this makes me happy because that is yet another thing I’m not going to miss when not developing Angular / React applications in favour of developing with ASP.NET Core MVC.

 Link Tag Helper